boisgera/pandoc/mkdocs/markdown.md

 See the [CSL user documentation](https://citationstyles.org/authors/) for more information about CSL styles and how they affect rendering.

-Unless a citation key start with a letter, digit, or `_`, and contains only alphanumerics and single internal punctuation characters (`:.#$%&-+?<>~/`), it must be surrounded by curly braces, which are not considered part of the key.
+Unless a citation key starts with a letter, digit, or `_`, and contains only alphanumerics and single internal punctuation characters (`:.#$%&-+?<>~/`), it must be surrounded by curly braces, which are not considered part of the key.
 In `@Foo_bar.baz.`, the key is `Foo_bar.baz`